What are the best cheap LED grow lights for growing cannabis?

 SANSI 36W LED Grow Light – Small Light With A Purpose

 This small Sansi 36 watt LED grow light bulb is great for several purposes.
-If you need a grow light to add a bit more intensity to your current setup, or perhaps you have some small seedlings that need a smaller light.
+If you need a grow light to add supplemental light to your current setup, or perhaps you have some small seedlings that need a smaller light.

 I can say from personal experience the Sansi 36w LED grow light bulb is one of the best cheap LED grow lights around for this purpose.

 It satisfies all the requirements I named early on in the article – Light intensity, spectrum and coverage.
 I personally used this bulb to grow some succulents and a marigold (read my full experience here).

 I flowered a beautiful marigold seedling picked from my yard, and also really brought my succulents to life.
 The succulents were previously under a 12w purple LED lamp which just wasn’t enough.